YahiaElTai/ms-commerce/docs/TERRAFORM_OVERVIEW.md

 ### Initializing Terraform

 Before applying any Terraform configurations, you need to initialize Terraform.
-To do this, run the following command, replacing `${env}` with the desired environment (`staging` or `production`):
+To do this, run the following command, replacing `${env}` with the desired environment (`gcp-staging-eu` or `gcp-production-eu`):

 ```bash
     terraform init -backend-config=./environments/${env}.hcl